 15. You miss your ‘me time’

-No matter how amazing your boyfriend is, spending too much time with him is going to tire you.
-Doing so many things together will make you miss your ‘me time’.
-You will miss how it was to be single and will want to spend some time focussing on yourself and your hobbies.
-Your boyfriend too will want to get together with his friends for an occasional beer.
+No matter how amazing your partner is, spending too much time with them is going to tire you.
+Doing so many things together will make you miss your alone time.
+You will miss how it was to be happily single and will want to spend some time focusing on yourself and your hobbies.
+Your partner too will want to get together with their friends more often.